-In this case, the research is proposed and carried out by a consortium of several institutions or individuals.
+In this case, the research is proposed and carried out by a consortium of several institutions or individual researchers.
 The consortium defines an "applicant" (project coordinator) who is in contact with the funding institution, submits the proposal and handles the payment transactions.
-The applicant (later designated as project leader) is responsible for the coordination of the content of the work and for reporting to the Climate and Energy Fund.
-The collaborating organisations or individuals are designated as "project partners".
+The contact person of the applicant (later designated as project leader) is responsible for the coordination of the content of the work and for reporting to the programme management office of the

+Climate and Energy Fund.
+The collaborating organisations or individual researchers are designated as "project partners".